Views: 1

 As long as neither this nor that will hinder your way any longer

-how shall sleep, oh foolish one, come to thee?
+how shall sleep, oh foolish one, could come to thee?

 Look at what was until the beginning and until the end

-if you only know it at the end, what use will that end be?
+if you only know it at the end, of what use will that end be?

 Providence itself guides us on this path.